 Hospice Shops Limited (No. 1623758, director Mr R J Davis) is now a dormant company.
-Until 31st March 2012 it managed the retail operations of the charity.
-From 1st April 2012 all activities of this company were transferred to the parent company, Pilgrims Hospices in East Kent, as a going concern.

 Pilgrims Hospice Lottery Limited (No. 3130167, directors Mr R J Davis, Mr M S August) is now a dormant company.
-Until 31st March 2012 it ran the hospice lottery.
-From 1st April 2012 all activities of this company were transferred to the parent company, Pilgrims Hospices in East Kent, as a going concern.

-Pilgrims Hospices Trading Limited (No. 07993259, director Mr R J Davis) was incorporated on $16^{th}$ March 2012 and commenced trading on $1^{st}$ April 2012.
+Pilgrims Hospices Trading Limited (No. 07993259, director Mr R J Davis) was incorporated on 16th March 2012 and commenced trading on 1st April 2012.
 This company was set up to take over the taxable trading activities of the charity, other than the running of the charity shops, and it and the charity are registered for VAT under a group registration scheme.
-A second, independent, director is being sought to provide impartial oversight in the running of the trading company and it is hoped that one will have been appointed before the next financial year end.